danielsaidi/website_danielsaidi/collections/_posts/2010/2010-02-22-find-the-shortest-path-between-two-tiles-in-a-grid-in-xna.md

 ```

 We initialize the spread operation at the start tile, which has a path length of
 zero.
-The path then spreads out to the tile's siblings, but is only handled when
+It then spreads out to the tile's siblings, but is only handled if a sibling's
-the sibling’s path length would be improved.
-Thus, this recursive operation will
+path length would be improved.
+The operation will thus stop once all tiles are as
-stop once all tiles are “as good as they can be”.
+good as they can be.

 ## Step 2: Tracing

 Once the spread operation is done, the recursive trace operation will be started.
-The trace operation will start at the end tile and find the shortest way back to
+It starts at the end tile and find the shortest way back to the start tile.
+If
-the start tile.
-If the start tile can not be reached, no path exists between the
+the start tile can't be reached, no path exists between the two tiles.
+If so, the
-two tiles.
-If so, the operation will return an empty list.
+operation will return an empty list.

 The trace operation consists of a single function: